michele-massa/michele-massa/README.md

-Student in finance at the University of Pisa
+Student in finance at the University of Pisa.

 <!---
 michele-massa/michele-massa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.